 MEET OUR BEAUTIFUL RESCUES WHO HAVE BEEN GIVEN A SECOND CHANCE IN LIFE

-One of our volunteers spotted this underweight, discouraged, gentle soul on a Facebook horse auction site and knew she’d have to rescue him.
-She immediately spoke with Erin late in the evening the night before Thanksgiving.
-At 11 p.m. she sent out a Facebook message to a group of 15 friends, who showed up early on Thanksgiving morning to clean a field area near a stall, build a turnout in which to quarantine Lazarus while he got used to his new home, and confirmed his transport from the horse auction.
+We spotted this underweight, discouraged, gentle soul on a Facebook horse auction site and we knew he needed to be rescued.
+On Thanksgiving eve, a Facebook message was shared with friends of BCHR, who showed up early on Thanksgiving morning to clean a field area near a stall, build a turnout in which to quarantine Lazarus while he got used to his new home, and confirmed his transport from the horse auction.
 He’s now gained weight, is in a herd in another turnout and is loved and cherished by all of the BCHR volunteers, who give thanks to him and to all of the rescues every day.

 Our sweet mule Jack arrived at the Rescue from a farm that was forced to close and disperse its animals due to financial hardship.
 The owner contacted us and asked if we could take him.
 Jack now lives comfortably and happily among his equine pals in a large turnout.
 The lone mule at the Rescue, Jack is like the lovable little brother to all of the other horses.
 Jack is a 12-year-old mule and stands at 10 hands.